Thierry-Dumont/BenchmarksPythonJuliaAndCo/Sparse/C++/README.md

 then build the CSR matrix (exactly what we do in Ju, Py, Numba and Pythran).

-Although the first method is very convenient, it is much slower (one reason could be that we do a lot of memory allocations).
+Although the first method is very convenient, it is much slower (one reason could be that we make a lot of memory allocations).
 So we use the second one, but you can use the first one (look at main: replace calls to *do_test_arrays* with calls to *dotest_map*).